Monday, 30 March 2015

 Heat oil in a wok.
 Temper with bayleaf, cinnamon, green cardamon and cloves.

 Add the onions, fry till golden brown.
-Add the tomato pieces and sauce till they melt.
+Add the tomato pieces and sauce until they melt.

 Add the peanut paste, melon paste.
-Fry at low heat till the spices separate from the oil.
+Fry at low heat until the spices separate from the oil.

 Add the red chilli powder.
 Add the chicken along with the marinade.
 Stir and cover.